-In Demon Attack (see \cref{fig:DemonAttackState}) the player controls a spaceship at the bottom of the screen that can only move on the x-dimension.
+In this environment, the player controls a spaceship at the bottom of the screen that can only move on the x-dimension (see \autoref{fig:DemonAttackState}).
 In the initial levels, \emph{big enemies} (or demons) appear in waves of three in the upper part of the screen.
-The bottom-most enemy shots projectiles that make the player to loose a life and receive a negative reward.
-The player can shoot missiles that destroy the enemies at contact, in which case the player receives a positive reward.
-When an enemy is destroyed a new one appears to take its place until the current level is completed.
+The bottom-most enemy shoots projectiles that cause the player to lose a life and receive a negative reward.
+The player can shoot missiles that destroy the enemies upon contact, producing a positive reward.
+When an enemy is destroyed, a new one appears to take its place until the current level is completed.
 Once all the enemies on a particular level are destroyed, the player moves on to the next, more difficult wave.
-On advanced levels the big enemies will split into two bird-like \emph{small enemies} the first time they are shot.
-The small enemies will eventually attempt descent onto the spaceship, which will also cause the player to loose one life and receive a negative reward.
+On advanced levels, the big enemies split into two bird-like \emph{small enemies} the first time they are shot.
+The small enemies will eventually attempt descent onto the spaceship, which will also cause the player to lose a life and receive a negative reward.
 The actions available to the player in this environment are: \texttt{NOOP}, \texttt{FIRE}, \texttt{RIGHT}, \texttt{LEFT}, \texttt{RIGHTFIRE}, \texttt{LEFTFIRE}.
-We used all the available actions in this simulation.
-Because in Demon Attack there can be up to three big enemies and up to six small enemies at any given time\footnote{With the constrain that for each pair of small enemies there is one less possible big enemy.}, the number of potential object relations is quite large.
-In this simulation we only used objects relations between the player and the other objects in the screen, with the exception of the player missile, which we treated as part of the player's action.
+We used all the available actions in this simulation. \autoref{tab:DemonAttackTable} in the Appendix presents all the relations used to represent the state of this environment.
+Because in Demon Attack there can be up to three big enemies (e.g., \texttt{e-big-1}) and up to six small enemies (e.g., \texttt{e-small-6}) at any given time\footnote{With the constrain that for each pair of small enemies there is one less possible big enemy.}, the number of potential object relations is quite large.
+In this simulation, we only used object relations between the player and the other objects on the screen, except for the player's missile, which we treated as part of the player's action.
 Furthermore, we treated the enemy's projectiles as a single object, which we termed \texttt{e}-\texttt{missile}.
-We did not use any trajectory relations in this simulation\footnote{This was due to the fact the demons follow a non-linear trajectory in the x- and y-dimensions even when stationary, circling around a fixed point.}.
-When building the relational state we only considered states where there was an enemy missile. \cref{tab:DATable} on \cref{app:StateRepresesentations} presents all the relations used to represent the state of this environment.
-Note that to represent the state of Demon Attack in a tabular fashion using the relations of \cref{tab:DATable} one would need to build a $4^{19}\cdot3=824,633,720,832$ rows $\times$ 6 columns table.
+In this game, we did not use any trajectory relations.
+This was because the demons follow a non-linear trajectory in the x- and y-dimensions even when stationary, circling a fixed point.